getgrav/grav-plugin-simplesearch/README.md

 1. `/search`: This is the **route** setting and it can be changed
 2. `/query:something`: This is the query itself, where `something` is what you are searching for.

-To customize the plugin you firstly need to create an override config.
-To do so, create the folder `user/config/plugins` (if it doesn't exist already) and copy the [simplesearch.yaml](simplesearch.yaml) config file in there.
+To customize the plugin, you frst need to create an override config.
+To do so, create the folder `user/config/plugins` (if it doesn't exist already) and copy the [simplesearch.yaml][simplesearch] config file in there.

 You can also completely customize the look and feel of the results by overriding the template.
 There are two methods to do this.

-1. Copy the file [templates/simplesearch_results.html.twig](templates/simplesearch_results.html.twig) under your theme templates `user/themes/_your-theme_/templates/` and customize it.
+1. Copy the file [templates/simplesearch_results.html.twig][results] under your theme templates `user/themes/_your-theme_/templates/` and customize it.

 2. Create your very own results output.
 For this you need to change the `template` reference in the config (let's say **mysearch_results**).
 In your theme you would then create the new template under `user/themes/_your-theme_/templates/mysearch_results.html.twig` and write your customizations.
 This is how it looks by default: